Although a pleasing external appearance was admired, women in the nineteenth century were often told that ‘true beauty’ came from within.

 No one combined types and Hollywood movie stars to sell make-up more effectively than Max Factor.
 He recommended selecting and coordinating shades of make-up by beauty types based on hair colour: Blonde, Brunette, Redhead and Brownette, the last being a personal invention.
 Each of the four beauty types could select from a number of different shades of lipstick, face powder, eyeshadow and other forms of make-up but rather than complicating matters by introducing a wider range of types, Max Factor used individual actresses to demonstrate possible variations.

-There is, of course, an inherent contradiction in expressing your individuality by conforming to a particular type.
-The Lady Esther Company, one of the leading sellers of face powder in the 1930s, recognised this and campaigned against it.
+Some cosmetic companies recognised the inherent contradiction in expressing individuality by conforming to a particular type and campaigned against it.
+For example, the Lady Esther Company, one of the leading sellers of face powder in the 1930s, used an aversion to types to help sell its face powder.

 The reason you haven’t found this right shade long ago is probably because you’ve been choosing according to your “type”—a blonde should wear this, a brunette that.
 This is all wrong!
 You aren’t a type.
 You’re yourself.
 And how lovely that self can be—how vivid, alive and bright—you’ll never know till you try on all five of my basic shades in Lady Esther Face Powder.